eda-ricercatore/admin-notes/skill-set/higher-end-roles/info-processing-dev.md

 	- Passion for the mission: We’re here to make something phenomenal.
 We seek whatever work is right for the product and strive for the best possible results.
 	- Modesty: The right answer is more meaningful than being right.
 We search for solutions as a team and value clear-eyed feedback
 	- Lean habits: You can’t grow without limits.
 Time constraints and big goals inspire us to sharpen our focus and learn to make extraordinary decisions.
++ Familiar with Android SurfaceFlinger or Linux Weston/Wayland is preferred
+	* SurfaceFlinger can accept buffers in two ways: through BufferQueue and SurfaceControl, or through ASurfaceControl.
+	* Wayland is a communication protocol that specifies the communication between a display server and its clients, as well as a C library implementation of that protocol.
+	* Wayland is the language (protocol) that applications can use to talk to a display server in order to make themselves visible and get input from the user (a person).
+A Wayland server is called a "compositor".
+Applications are Wayland clients.
+	* Wayland is a protocol for communication between a display server and its clients.
+A Wayland server uses the Wayland protocol to communicate with a GUI program, which is a Wayland client.
+A Wayland server is also called a Wayland compositor, as it also acts as a compositing window manager.
+	* The Weston server, usually just called Weston, is the reference implementation of a Wayland compositor.
+It manages the displays, including composition of their contents, support for their input device events (touch screen, mouse, keyboard, etc.), and their settings (wallpapers, resolution, multi-monitor display, etc.).
+	* Weston is lightweight compared to X11, and is fast as a compositor.
+It is suitable for many embedded and mobile use cases.
+	* A Wayland server and a set of Weston libraries are collectively known as Weston/Wayland.
+This diagram describes the Weston/Wayland architecture.
 + skill set:
 	- Graphics Rendering Software Engineer - Apple Vision Pro
 	- Apple is where individual imaginations gather together, committing to the values that lead to great work.
 Every new product we build, service we create, or Apple Store experience we deliver is the result of us making each other’s ideas stronger.
 That happens because every one of us shares a belief that we can make something wonderful and share it with the world, changing lives for the better.
 It’s the diversity of our people and their thinking that inspires the innovation that runs through everything we do.
 When we bring everybody in, we can do the best work of our lives.
 Here, you’ll do more than join something — you’ll add something.